Where to Stay in Phoenix

 Insider tip: Rent a car.
 While some areas are walkable and public transport exists, Phoenix is spread out, and a car offers the most flexibility for exploring beyond your immediate neighborhood and accessing trailheads.

-Safety in Phoenix
+Stay in Downtown Phoenix

 SafeSolo Female Travel